 The Alborada Education Centre (funded through the generosity of the Alborada Trust) and a picnic room with cloakroom facilities are available for all learning groups.

-Below are a number of resources for teachers that can be downloaded with ideas of activities to support educational visits to the National Heritage Centre:
+Below are a number of resources for teachers that can be downloaded and printed with ideas of activities to support educational visits to the National Heritage Centre.
+These resources have been developed with KS1 and KS2 in mind but are adaptable for other age groups:

 Science: Materials, their properties and uses